Island of Reissner-Nordstr$\mathbf{\ddot{o}}$m anti-de Sitter black holes in the large $d$ limit: Formulas of the entanglement entropy of matter fields

 \section{Formulas of the entanglement entropy of matter fields}

-In order to calculate the entanglement entropy of the radiation in any $d+1\geq 4$ dimensional curved spacetime through the island formula eq. (\ref{eq1.2}), we will take some assumptions on the finite part of the entanglement entropy of matter fields and will adopt the limits used in Ref. \cite{Hashimoto:2020cas,Du:2022vvg}:

-\begin{itemize} \item If the distance between region $A$ and region $B$ is large, the Hawking radiation is assumed to be described by the two-dimensional s-wave modes (with the zero angular momentum) and influence from the higher angular momentum modes can be ignored.
-Then the finite part of the entanglement entropy of matter field is given by
+In this section, in order to calculate the entanglement entropy of the radiation in any $(d+1)\ge4$ dimensional curved spacetime through the island formula~(\ref{eq1.2}), we will take some assumptions and adopt some limits to calculate the entanglement entropy of free massless matter field in higher-dimensional spacetime~\cite{Hashimoto:2020cas,Du:2022vvg}: \begin{itemize} \item If the distance between region $A$ and region $B$ is larger than the correlation length of the massive modes in the Kaluza-Klein tower of the spherical part, the Hawking radiation is assumed to be described by the two-dimensional s-wave modes (with the zero angular momentum) and influence from the higher angular momentum modes can be ignored.
+Then the finite part of the entanglement entropy of massless matter field is approximated by the mutual information of the two-dimensional massless fields as~\cite{Hashimoto:2020cas}

 where $c$ is the central charge, $d(A,B)$ is the distance between the boundaries of region $A$ and region $B$ in flat spacetime.
+More specifically, in conformally flat spacetime the metric usually can be written in terms of the Kruskal coordinates :

-The entanglement entropy in conformally flat spacetime can be obtained under a Weyl transformation \cite{Almheiri:2019psf}.
+where $\Omega$ is conformal factor.
+Under a Weyl transformation, the distance $d(A,B)$ between two points in conformally flat spacetime can be written as~\cite{Gan:2022jay,Gautason:2020tmk,Hashimoto:2020cas}.